Actyx/chat/README.md

 ### src/ui

-Contains all UI React components, reusable components, and related utilities function.
+Contains all React components and related stories, it also includes Containers and related UI utilities function.

 - src/ui/ExampleScreen: Each subfolder represents a main screen in the application

+- src/ui/common: Reusable components like Button

 ## Application configurations